Northwest Joint Regional Correctional Facility

 Northwestern Joint Regional Correctional Facility (NWJRCF) was a Level II correctional activity with facility operations in Fort Lewis, Washington and Submarine Base Bangor, Washington.

-NWJRCF reports directly to the United States Army Corrections Command in Alexandria, Virginia.
+NWJRCF reports directly to the United States Army Corrections Command in Fort Leavenworth, Kansas.

 Mission statement

 The Northwestern Joint Regional Correctional Facility provides custody/control, education and vocational opportunities as well as behavioral mental health programs of prisoners in an effort to assist their transition back into the civilian community or return to duty.
 On order, prepare individual soldiers to deploy and conduct full-spectrum operations.

 Organization structure

-The NWJRCF consists of primarily of Army Soldiers assigned to the 508th Military Police Battalion, 42nd Military Police Brigade.
+The NWJRCF consists of primarily of Army Soldiers assigned to the 508th Military Police Battalion, Army Corrections Brigade.
 These Soldiers are joined by several members of the Navy assigned to the sub base in Bangor who serve as the liaisons for their respective service personnel incarcerated within the facility and also assist in the daily operations of the facility.
 The staff is rounded out Navy Department and Army civilians.